aiamlucas/c-the-universe-and-everything/c/libft/libft-exploration.md

 - ```s2``` is your side B.
 - ```ft_strjoin()``` creates a new tape that plays both, one after the other.

-You don’t overwrite the originals — you build a brand new track with both parts stitched together.
+You don’t overwrite the originals.
+You build a brand new track with both parts stitched together.

 ---

 ## When To Use It?

 - Combining strings to form file paths or URLs.
-- Appending suffixes, extensions, or formatted text.
+- Appending suffixes, extensions or formatted text.
 - Building log entries or error messages dynamically.
 - Creating clean, heap-allocated strings without modifying inputs.